Stuartlab-UCSC/ctwpy/README.md

 ## Prepare TSV Files
 If you want to create a worksheet from tsv files rather than a scanpy object, those file formats are described here.

-### Cell & Cluster TSVs

-These are used to upload data at the cell and cluster resolution rather than the cluster and mega-cluster resolution as described in the next section.

 The Cell Type Worksheet ingest tsv files consist of a minimum of 3 tab delimited files, and two optional files: